 Cultural Views of the LGBT+ Community

 Denver PrideFest, which happens each June, is the largest celebration of LGBT+ pride in the Rocky Mountain region.
 The 2019 event topped 425,000 attendees.
+It moved online-only for 2020 due to the coronavirus.

 The Gill Foundation, which funds pro-equality initiatives, is headquartered in Denver, and devotes an entire funding arm to increasing LGBT+ inclusion in the state.